The International Steam Pages

 According to this post http://www.drehscheibe-foren.de/foren/read.php?30,4318482 a daily service has been reinstated on June 20, 2009 between Ain-Fijeh and El-Hame by a private operator, with one of the SLM and three coaches restored/repainted, another three coaches under restoration.
 The timetable reads: Ain-Fijeh 09.00 - El-Hame 11.00/16.00 - Ain-Fijeh 18.00.
 Tickets can be bought from a small kiosk at the old Hejaz station in Damascus.
 According to the posted response, the same operator was trying to reinstate a weekly steam train service from Cadem to Dera'a, also starting in June.
 Chris Jeffery and Aya Kakuma followed this up and reported "There is indeed a daily service on the Barada Valley line, which looks set to continue at least through October.
 Whether such intensive activity can be sustained during the winter months remains to be seen, but things are certainly looking brighter than they did a year or two ago.
 The journey is now about 50% longer and actually starts at Al-Rabweh (a short bus or taxi ride from the centre of Damascus), the train having come down empty from Hame.
 It then runs up to Ain-Fijeh as usual, where the driver pointed out a nice restaurant for lunch, before returning in the afternoon.
 The advertised departure time of 9:30 a.m. is, of course, highly flexible.
 We had three rides in the space of nine days before we stopped rubbing our eyes in disbelief.
 25th September 2009 was a particularly busy day on the line with a Railway Touring Co charter hauled by Hartmann 0-4-4-2T No 962 following the regular service behind SLM 2-6-0T No 755.
 We guess the service was suspended for Ramadan, but it was very well patronised during the Eid al-Fitr festivities, though much quieter a week later."
 This report was received in early October 2009 while I was away and uploaded on 9th November 2009.

 In February 2010, it was suggested Aïn-Fijeh and Zebdani, through the Barada Gorge, would be reopened in May 2010.
 That is an additional 25 km of track (El-Hame - Aïn-Fijeh is a little under 10 km).
 Aside from Hartmann 2-8-0 90 and SLM 2-6-0T 755, which have been on the line for a while, newcomers since last summer are SLM ex-rack 0-6-2T 805 (formerly stored in good condition on track 1 at Cadem) and Hartmann Mallet 962 (as above).
 Three freshly-restored bogies coaches have also been transferred to the line to run with the Mallet.
 The station building at El-Hame has been restored (Cadem-style), the station area ballasted and the trackwork extended to accommodate all the additional rolling stock (formerly there was just a loop there).
-You can have a look at Ghiath's pictures on Panoramio under http://www.panoramio.com/user/1653512.
-Apologies for the late appearance of this item (1st June 2010) - 100% my fault (RD) and not that of correspondent Thomas Kautzor.
 A first hand report would be appreciated.
 Chris Jeffrey went back again and reported (4th October 2010) "Just back from Damascus.
 The train does now run from El-Hameh (not Al-Rabweh) all the way to Zebdani every Friday and Saturday during the summer (approximately May-October), and is well patronised.
 It also goes just as far as Ain-Fijeh on other days during school holiday periods.
 The section through the Barada gorge is spectacular, not unlike the Yarmuk valley.
 On any given day there are the usual ad hoc stops for fruit-picking, socialising or running repairs.
 The presence of the RTC meant that two engines were working on September 24th 2010 - SLM 0-6-2T No 805 (ex-rack) and Hartmann 0-4-4-2T No 962.
 At the southern end, trains can again run into Dera'a from Jordan (the apparently regular Saturday diesel from Amman and of course the RTC steam charter)."

 Dan Gibson's website (5th May 2005) to chart the history of the Hejaz Railway is a wonderful starting point for here, Jordan and Saudi Arabia.